 AC Object components require a single input parameter: anchor point.
 The default Library Part type depends on what is set in Object Default Settings.
 To place a different object, attach an Object Settings Node to the Object Component, and use "Select Library Part" from the context menu.

 On the left side of the appearing dialog box, choose among the project's loaded library parts.
-On the right side, the selected object's GDL parameters are displayed.
-Every parameter that you check here will (after you click Select in the dialog box) appear as an input parameter on the left side of the Object Settings Node.
-From this point on, you can define these GDL parameters, too, in Grasshopper.
+On the right side, the selected object's GDL parameters are displayed for your information.